 The average age of a first-time homebuyer has remained fairly consistent over the years, while the average age of repeat homebuyers continues to rise.
 It's important to consider your individual financial situation and the current housing market when determining if you're ready to buy a home.
 You'll have plenty of competition, so looking for homes in the winter could give you an edge.
 Waiting to buy a home can be beneficial if you're not in a financial position to buy a property at a younger age.

-Most states have a housing department that provides access and details to first-time homebuying programs.
-While the average age of first-time homebuyers increased in a year, the increase reflects a number of difficulties Americans face when looking for a home.
+A study conducted by the National Association of Realtors and the nonprofit American Student Assistance found that 83% of nonhomeowners said student loan debt delayed their ability to buy a first home.
+Most states have housing departments that provide access and details to first-time homebuying programs.
+The average age of first-time homebuyers increased in a year, reflecting the difficulties Americans face when looking for a home.
 The debt-to-income ratio, also known as the DTI ratio, is a metric that mortgage companies use to determine if you can afford a mortgage.